-That's why I have launched a new coaching manual of 48 rugby games, focused entirely on the skills and tactics needed to win rugby matches.
+That's why I launched 48 Rugby Skills Games, focused entirely on the skills and tactics needed to win rugby matches.

 Designed for all players, whatever their skills levels, 48 Rugby Skills Games is the ultimate resource for any coach who wants to replicate match-like conditions in their training sessions.